RS Runtime Security Documentation

 Select deployment path by runtime environment

 Choose one method first (standalone, Docker, Kubernetes, EKS, ECS), then verify event flow and control posture.
+Reference command templates live on the home page; per-tenant commands are shown in the console after login.

 Kubernetes-managed containers

-1. Onboard cluster sensors from deployment view.
+1. Onboard cluster sensors from the deployment view (kubectl create -f …).

 2. Confirm pod and namespace metadata in Runtime Overview.